MirisWisdom/influenzAI/README.md

 ## Our Mission

-During the COVID pandemic, we have seen an incredible amount of misinformation spreading on the Internet.
-An effective mitigation is allowing easy, convenient and intuitive access to reputable information.
-This is where influenzAI tries to fill in the gap, by allowing the user to query a model trained on trusted, reputable open government data.
+During the COVID pandemic, we have seen an incredible explosion of information.
+However, clinicians are unable to efficiently incorporate the ever-expanding sea of data into their clinical practice.
+An effective mitigation is leverage emergeing generative AI technology to allow easy, convenient and intuitive access to reputable information.

+This is where InfluenzAI tries to fill in the gap.
+It is a generative AI solution powered by LocalGPT that allows clinicians to query a model trained on trusted, reputable open government data.
+By ethically curating the data we ingest onto the large language model, we strive to mitigate bias and influence, and aim for inclusivity and neutrality.

+While currently targeted at busy clinicians, we believe that there is an opportunity in education for healthcare students to utilise this platform.
+InfluenzAI will show the source data and related data used to generate its answers, thus making it a convenient yet comprehensive medical resource.

+Data security and patient privacy is paramount, thus we self-hosted the large language model ourselves and made sure that no patient identifiable information are stored, let alone sent out to third parties.
+For transparency and discoverability, InfluenzAI will show you the exact datasets used to respond to the query.
+Furthermore, it will show you *related* datasets to broaden your knowledge and understanding.

 ### Accessibility